 With new technology like card linking, customers can see the money go straight into their bank account.
 Although American Express requires high spend in order for customers to benefit, this approach is also great for industries with low and basket values and heavy competition, because what’s more attractive than cold hard cash?

-Swipii for example, is a customer loyalty program for local businesses.
+Swipii for example, is a customer loyalty program for local hospitality businesses.
 There's no minimum spend for customers to receive cashback and businesses can decide how much they want to offer customers and when, there's no limit.
 Great for drumming up business when it's quiet or if you want to target to your best customers to say thank you for their loyalty.
+If you'd like to find out more, book a free 15 minute demo with our team!

 Punch cards are definitely a simple way to reward your customers.
 Businesses provide e-cards or small paper cards for customers to accrue stamps with each purchase.
 After a defined number of stamps have been collected a customer gets rewarded with a free product, such as coffee or cake.